 In some instances it may be beneficial to agree a suitable location with local residents.

-Roads Services currently supply in excess of 1200 grit bins for salt/grit storage for use on the adopted public road and footway network.
+Roads Services currently supply more than 1200 grit bins for salt/grit storage for use on the adopted public road and footway network.
 The large number of bins reflects the Council's desire to encourage self-help at locations where minor roads and lesser important routes have a lower priority response for mechanical treatment.

 A mixture of salt and grit is provided solely for use on the adopted public road network and not on private areas, for example driveways etc. Salt required for private areas can be purchased from DIY stores and builders merchants.